andrew/ultimate-awesome/README.md

 - [awesome-cryptocurrency](https://github.com/cmahon/awesome-cryptocurrency) - Cryptocurrency resources.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [awesome-cs-tutorial](https://github.com/sanbuphy/awesome-cs-tutorial) -   计算机基础、人工智能学习工具、技巧合集 | A collection of ComputerScience and DeepLearning tutorial and tools. .
+- [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) - Paper and its code for AI System.
 - [awesome-openrouter](https://github.com/openrouterteam/awesome-openrouter) - Awesome list of apps that work with OpenRouter.
 OpenRouter provides access to 300+ AI Models through a single API.
 - [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-rxjs](https://github.com/ichpuchtli/awesome-rxjs) - A collection of awesome RxJS resources.
 - [awesome-ai-voice](https://github.com/wildminder/awesome-ai-voice) - List of open-source TTS, voice cloning, and music generation models.
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
-- [awesome-foss-android-apps](https://github.com/ivon852/awesome-foss-android-apps) - Awesome FOSS Android Apps list (Traditional Chinese).
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [awesome-ai-leaderboard](https://github.com/SAILResearch/awesome-ai-leaderboard) - A curated list of awesome leaderboard-oriented resources for AI domain.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.